 At Horsetooth Reservoir, there a couple of options for supplies.
 There is a small convenience store at the south end of the reservoir and also on Shoreline Drive across from Inlet Bay.
 Both convenience stores sell fishing licenses.
 There is also a small convenience store next to the Canyon Grill on CR 38E before you turn onto Shoreline Drive.
 Inlet Bay Marina is a full service marina with limited provisions.
 There are many stores in Fort Collins, about 4 miles away.

 For Carter Lake, Flatiron Reservoir, and Pinewood Reservoir, the Carter Lake Marina sells fishing licenses and has limited bait and supply options.
 The cities of Loveland and Berthoud are about 10 miles east.

 Fort Collins, Loveland, Berthoud, and Estes Park offer a wide variety of restaurants.

 It's great!
-The reservoirs are periodically and regularly stocked by the Colorado Parks & Wildlife.
+The reservoirs are periodically and regularly stocked by the Colorado Parks and Wildlife.
 Depending on the reservoir, fish may include: walleye, largemouth bass, smallmouth bass, wipers, rainbow trout, cutthroat trout, brown trout, lake trout, slake, carp, bluegill, yellow perch, black crappie, kokanee salmon, tiger muskie, or sizzoid shad.
 For more information on the CDOW stocking report go to their website at: http://wildlife.state.co.us/Fishing/Reports/StockingReport/

 Ice fishing is not allowed.
 Water levels fluctuate too much which creates unsafe conditions.